samuelpfalzer/regex/README.md

 > ./bin/example 'regular expression' 'string to match against'
 ```
 Either gcc must be installed or you have to change the compiler in the makefile

+## tests

+a small suite of tests can be run from the main directory with `make test`.